Last night I texted my mom:

 Some rules stick more than others.
 You can’t always whip out the right word when you need to.
 It’s a subtle, fluid kind of entity that you are trying to grasp hold of.

-What longterm goals are you working towards?
-Don’t give up!
+Whatever longterm goals you are working towards, don’t give up!
 I’m with you!
 LET’S DO THIS.